Korolvs/gaya/_posts/2016-03-17-command-driven-architecture-for-ruby-on-rails.md

 - Models
 - Views

-Models and views are the same as in the original RoR architecture, so I am not writing about them in this article.
-Commands are simple actions that don`t know where they will be implemented and what will happen with the results.
-Controllers initialize commands and run them through a middleware chain.
+Models and views are the same as in the original RoR architecture, so I am not touching them in this article.
+Commands are simple actions that don`t know where they will be implemented and where the results go.
+Controllers used to initialize commands and run them through a middleware chain.
 And middleware (not to be confused with rake middleware) is where the magic begins.
 Middleware is class with a method to do something and call a next middleware.
 Combining and rearranging middleware you can do with commands whatever you want.
 The basic example is *Validator* -> *Executor* -> *Renderer*.
 Want to return JSON or write response to a file?
 Add custom logger before or after command execution?
 Or run commands asynchronously?
 Just add a middleware!

 If you want to see an example - [welcome](https://github.com/korolvs/thatsaboy)!

 I’m using a project without views as an example and views aren’t described below but you can simply use this architecture for this type of projects as well.
-So let's take a closer look.
+So let’s take a closer look.

 ## Modules

-First of all, to avoid mess in the project it is needed to divide all files to modules.
-Each module has a one declaration file in models folder and two own folders - one in controllers and one in models.
+First of all, to avoid making a mess in the project it is needed to divide all files to modules.
+Each module has a one declaration file  and two own folders - one in controllers and one in models.
 Module contains all the files related to it.
 The best way is to make modules highly separated from each over.
 The common examples of modules can be users module and files module.

 ## Command